I love looking at Valentine's Day from the perspective of my kids.

 Homemade Valentine gifts are sweet to give and so are the following simple, free and easy things you can do to make the day special.
 There are ideas that lean toward romance for your partner and also things that you can do to sweeten the day for your children.

-Homemade Valentine gifts can be wrapped up and tagged with my free printable heart tags.
+Homemade Valentine gifts can be wrapped up and tagged with these free printable heart tags.